-Using software we’ve developed, hospitals can predict how many patients will arrive in emergency, their medical needs and how many will be admitted or discharged.
+Using software developed by our scientists, hospitals can predict how many patients will arrive in emergency and how many will be admitted or discharged.

-Contrary to conventional wisdom that emergency patient volumes are unpredictable, we have found that the number of admissions per day can be predicted with remarkable accuracy.
+Contrary to conventional wisdom that patient volumes are unpredictable, the number of admissions per day can be predicted with remarkable accuracy.

 Developing tools to predict hospital demands